Fire-friend/VaT/README.md

-# VaT
+# VaT (ECCV 2024)
-Unsupervised Variational Translator for Bridging Image Restoration and High-Level Vision Tasks
+The implementation of Unsupervised Variational Translator for Bridging Image Restoration and High-Level Vision Tasks.